Deadly Shooting of Boy, 15, Underscores Rising Killings of Philadelphia's Childern

 As of April 6 of this year, there have been 16 homicides involving youths under 18 years old in Philadelphia, according to Officer Miguel Torres, a Philadelphia Police Department spokesman.
 That number is greater than the four homicides involving youths recorded during the same time last year, and on pace to surpass the 35 such homicides seen in all of 2020.

-Gun violence specifically has been rising in cities across the U.S. since early last year, said Jason Gravel, an assistant professor at Temple University’s Department of Criminal Justice.
-Even factoring for that, though, Philadelphia’s problem is outsized.
+Gun violence, specifically, has been rising in cities across the U.S. since early last year, said Jason Gravel, an assistant professor at Temple University’s Department of Criminal Justice.
+Even factoring for that, though, Philadelphia’s gun problem is outsized.

 In 2020, there were 23 fatal and 174 nonfatal shootings involving children and teenagers, according to crime statistics from Philadelphia’s Office of the Controller.
 That represented nine more deadly shootings and 70 more nondeadly shootings involving youths than in 2019.